cost

 Country

-DOC Total Inmates W/ ICE Detainers by Self-Declared Country of Origin
+Total Inmates W/ ICE Detainers from Marion County by Country of Origin in DOC Prisons

 Mexico